trychlos/pwix-seo-prerender/README.md

 ## Configuration

-The package's behavior can be configured through a call to the `xx.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.
+The package's behavior can be configured through a call to the `SSR.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

+Known configuration options are:

+- `verbosity`

+    Define the expected verbosity level.

+    The accepted value can be any or-ed combination of following:

+    - `SSR_VERBOSE_NONE`

+        Do not display any trace log to the console

+    - `SSR_VERBOSE_CONFIGURE`

+        Trace `SSR.configure()` calls and their result

+Please note that `SSR.configure()` method should be called in the same terms both in client and server sides.

+Also note, as an explicit reminder, that, because the Meteor packages are instanciated at application level, they should be configured at most once, and only once at most.
+Each addtionnal call to `SSR.configure()` will just override the previous one.
+You have been warned: **only the application should configure a package**.

 ## NPM peer dependencies